markstringer-dti/markstringer-dti.github.io/dti.md

 They don't want to see everyone on the stage miming mopping the floor.

 For inexperienced improvisers, the temptation to agree to wash the decks is strong.
-It is much attractive than dealing with the implications of the pirate ship.
+It is much more attractive than dealing with the implications of the pirate ship.

 Why?
-Keither Johnstone invented his own style of improvised theatre in the 1950's.
+Keith Johnstone invented his own style of improvised theatre in the 1950's.
 He also wrote several books: "Impro" and "Impro for storytellers."
-In these Johnstone describes this kind behaviour as "agreed activity."
+In these Johnstone describes this kind of behaviour - washing the decks rather than dealing with the Pirate ship - as "agreed activity."

 He explains that putting people on a stage in front of an audience makes them scared.
-Scared people try to make themselves safe, even if what they're doing is making group as a whole less safe.
+Scared people try to make themselves safe, even if what they're doing is making the group as a whole less safe.
+Even if what they do bores the audience.

- Part of what the skill of being a good improviser is knowing how to avoid this need to stay safe.
+Part of the skill of being a good improviser is knowing how to avoid this need to stay safe.
 Instead good improvisers have the courage to move the story forward.
 When they hear the suggestion, good improvisers accept there's a pirate ship.
-They make the story intersesting and move it forward by dealing with what that means.
+They make the story interesting and move it forward by dealing with what that means.

 What's fascinating is that all novice improvisers seem to know that it's the "right" thing to do.
 There isn't a long discussion.
 It happens in a second.
 This is in spite of the fact that, from the point of view of the audience, it's exactly the wrong thing to do.
 What this shows is how good we are at shying away from things that might be dangerous.
 Especially, we tend to avoid anything that will make us change our behaviour or our thinking.